ShiyangZheng/ShiyangZheng.github.io/_pages/misc.md

 author_profile: true
 ---

 In addition to my research on language acquisition and processing, I have a strong interest in web development.
 During my Master's program, I gained proficiency in JavaScript, but my current focus has shifted to R programming.
 Leveraging R Shiny, I have developed several tools for linguistic research.
-Additionally, I am currently building an interactive learning application using R Shiny to further explore its capabilities in educational technology.
+Additionally, I am currently building an interactive learning application using R Shiny.

 ---